 ISLAND BARN RESERVOIR SAILING CLUB

-This is a certified true copy of the Island Barn Reservoir Sailing Club Bye-Laws as amended by the Committee on the 17th February 2020 at the club house to be in force from that date.
+This is a certified true copy of the Island Barn Reservoir Sailing Club Bye-Laws as amended by the Committee on the 4th October 2021 at the club house to be in force from this day

 Matters or club use interpretation not covered by these Byelaws will be referred to the Committee, whose decision will be final.